Youth to Sea

 Youth to Sea has definitely been one of the best decisions I’ve made in my life.
 Our service project, Schooling Fish, has evolved me in making it easier for me to step outside my comfort zone.
 I also connected with many amazing people and made experiences that’ll last a lifetime

 Frequently Asked Questions

-During the program students are expected to complete 120 hours of volunteer service (this includes training, workshops, excursions and the multi-day service showcase).
-Because this is a funded program, students must commit to completing 120 hours of service before October 2022.
-This breaks down to between 10-12 hours per month after the overnight trip in May.
-Time commitments for the WEX Placements are outlined in their individual calendars.
+During the program students are expected to complete 120 hours of volunteer service (this includes Youth to Sea multiday orientation, workshops, excursions, Ocean Service Projects and the service showcase).
+Because this is a funded program, students must commit to completing 120 hours of service before March 2024.

 This is a fully funded volunteer program and there is no cost to the participant.
 For all training the program covers offsite travel, food, accommodation, and certification expenses.